techidaily/site-facebook/source/_posts/can-llife-reemerge-and-thrive-amidst-the-new-age-of-metaversal-exploration.md

  Related:[How to Get Started In Second Life in 10 Easy Steps](https://www.makeuseof.com/tag/how-to-get-started-in-second-life-in-10-easy-steps/)

  Second Life also hosts a significant virtual economy.
-According to[Linden Lab](https://www.lindenlab.com/releases/high-fidelity-invests-in-second-life) , it has an annual GDP of $650 million with 345 million transactions of virtual goods, real estate, and services.
+According to [Linden Lab](https://www.lindenlab.com/releases/high-fidelity-invests-in-second-life) , it has an annual GDP of $650 million with 345 million transactions of virtual goods, real estate, and services.

  It may generate a significant amount of revenue, but Second Life is relatively old.
 Its keyboard and mouse controls, and blocky graphics, look old-school today.
 Second Life is miles behind the high-tech worlds that Facebook and Microsoft will deliver via VR headsets.

  Can Second Life upgrade to modern standards?
 Can it get inside VR headsets?
 Yes, it can.
 To protect its revenues, it must do so.
 It appears that this is exactly what Rosedale and his team, all VR tech experts, have arrived to do.

- In an interview with[Spectrum](https://spectrum.ieee.org/metaverse-second-life) , Rosedale implied he will focus on adding 3D audio technology from High Fidelity into Second Life.
+ In an interview with [Spectrum](https://spectrum.ieee.org/metaverse-second-life) , Rosedale implied he will focus on adding 3D audio technology from High Fidelity into Second Life.
 This makes sense since the industry hasn't yet fully developed the VR technology that moves avatars around physically.
 Once they have, residents will be able to have real-time audio conversations just as they would in the physical world.

 ## Second Life Must Upgrade and Differentiate

  With Rosedale's arrival, Second Life is on a path to upgrade its audio and graphics, eventually deploying into high-resolution VR headsets.
 The virtual world is still a fairly successful business, but it will stay small compared to the new kids on the metaverse block unless it upgrades.

  Second Life also needs to differentiate itself sharply away from its metaverse competitors.
 Philip Rosedale has indicated that he is looking to build on Second Life's subscription-based business model.
-It's the exact opposite of what he called, in a[Linden Lab](https://www.lindenlab.com/releases/high-fidelity-invests-in-second-life) press release, the "ad-driven, behavior modification dystopias" that Meta and other big players may deliver.
+It's the exact opposite of what he called, in a [Linden Lab](https://www.lindenlab.com/releases/high-fidelity-invests-in-second-life) press release, the "ad-driven, behavior modification dystopias" that Meta and other big players may deliver.

  If he pulls that off as well, Second Life will be an oasis for millions of people who value their privacy and will be a formidable force in the metaverse.